green-bot/greenbot-restapi/README.md

 default_cmd | The command to run to start bots made from this script.
 Example 'npm start --loglevel silent' default_path | The cwd bots based on this script.
 Example './node_modules/not-available-bot' default_settings | An array of configuration options for the bots made from this script.
-Each element defines the name of the option, the actual value used in the bot, and type of configuration item it is.
+Each element defines the name of the option, the actual value used in the bot, and type of configuration item it is. desc | The description of this bot.

-As an example:
-	{
-    "name" : "PROMPT_1",
-    "value" : "Change me to change prompt 1",
-    "type" : "text"
-  }

-desc | The description of this bot.
 Example: 'A simple bot to tell the visitor that there isnt a bot to talk to, except this one, and it aint talking.' name | The human name of the bot. icon_class | The font-awesome icon to use when displaying bots based on this script.
 Example: 'information'